Redstone1024/Fursuit-CylinderFan/README.md

 **CylinderFan-Nozzle-\*.stl** - Add support to the outer circle below.
 Pause the print and add the magnet while the magnet hole closes the layer.

+**CylinderFan-Electronic-Body-\*.stl** - Select one of the DC and Type-C versions to print.

-**CylinderFan-Electronic-Body.stl** - Print the LED translucent faces with a white filament.
+**CylinderFan-Electronic-Body-Type-C.stl** - Print the LED translucent faces with a white filament.
 Add support to bottom slide.

 **CylinderFan-Electronic-KnobRing.stl** - Print with TPU and controlle damping through fuzzy skin.